 Yahoo: 44% owned | ESPN: 34% owned

-Tyreek Hill stole the show against the Buccaneers, and Travis Kelce has posted numbers that are better than those of most wide receivers, but it's worth noting that Watkins drew seven targets in his return to the field from injury Sunday, which marked his fourth performance in the six games that he's played with at least that many looks.
+Tyreek Hill stole the show against the Buccaneers and Travis Kelce has posted numbers that are better than those of most wide receivers, but it's worth noting that Sammy Watkins drew seven targets in his return to the field from injury in Week 12, his fourth performance in the six games that he's played with at least that many looks.
 It's not easy for a team to support three receiving weapons, especially when two of them are literally top-five options, but Patrick Mahomes and the Chiefs aren't your typical franchise.

 Should an injury to either Hill or Kelce occur, Watkins would immediately be thrust into must-start territory, and he's definitely someone to pick up given his sizable target share and the dangerous offense he's a part of.

 Randall Cobb is injured.
 Kenny Still was waived.
 Will Fuller was suspended.
 Surely, there must be some light at the end of the tunnel for the Houston Texans receiving corps?

 And there is, in the fantasy players who benefit from all this drama.
 Brandin Cooks is the obvious choice, and his already strong rapport with Deshaun Watson will be tested even further in the coming weeks, making him a solid WR2 the rest of the way.
 But Keke Coutee goes from zero to... maybe not hero, but someone who you should consider on your team.